 Milestone 5: Comprehensive Written Examination

-On the Comprehensive Written Examination, you demonstrate your ability to integrate and synthesize the core competencies of the Postdoctoral Master's Degree Program.
+The Comprehensive Written Examination is offered three times a year.
+You need to register at least six weeks in advance by contacting the postdoctoral education specialist.
+Passing the Comprehensive Written Examination demonstrates your ability to integrate and synthesize the core competencies of the Postdoctoral Master's Degree Program.

 Milestone 6: Submission and defense of thesis (Final Oral Examination)